Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's aggregation of ATO data for financial year 2022 shows Ballina had a median taxpayer income of $45,709 and an average income of $61,422.
-These figures are below the national averages of $49,459 (median) and $62,998 (average).
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated median income for Ballina as of September 2025 is approximately $51,473, with average income at $69,167.
-According to the 2021 Census, incomes in Ballina fall between the 10th and 22nd percentiles nationally.
-Income distribution shows 27.4% of Ballina's population earns between $400 and $799 annually, differing from regional levels where earnings predominantly range from $1,500 to $2,999.
-Housing affordability pressures are severe in Ballina, with only 80.6% of income remaining after housing costs, ranking at the 9th percentile nationally.
+AreaSearch's aggregation of ATO data released for financial year 2022 shows Ballina had a median taxpayer income of $45,709 and an average income of $61,422.
+These figures are below the national averages of $49,459 and $62,998 respectively for Rest of NSW.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $51,473 (median) and $69,167 (average).
+According to the 2021 Census, household, family, and personal incomes in Ballina fall between the 10th and 22nd percentiles nationally.
+Income distribution data shows 27.4% of Ballina's population earns between $400 - 799, differing from regional levels where earnings predominantly range from $1,500 - 2,999 at 29.9%.
+Housing affordability pressures are severe in Ballina, with only 80.6% of income remaining, ranking at the 9th percentile nationally.

 Frequently Asked Questions - Income